 - The third concept is to exchange human resources.
 Human resources are an indispensable foundation to support the significant changes that the ASEAN-Japan economic society is undergoing.
-Furthering the exchange of young human resources who will support the future of ASEAN and Japan will be the foundation for new ASEAN-Japan economic co-creation.
+Furthering the exchange of young human resources who will support the future of ASEAN and Japan will be the foundation for new ASEAN-Japan economic cocreation.
 ASEAN has a diverse and rich pool of young next-generation and human capital.
+In particular, the youth known as Generation Z have been exposed to global issues through the Internet from an early age and are motivated to tackle these issues.
 Japan, by capturing the high value of the abundant next-generation human resources, including digital and STEAM human resources, is expected to secure highly-skilled professionals and create new industries that will contribute to the growth of the Japanese economy, and for ASEAN to expand opportunities for the global activities of its young generation.
-While the young generation also known as Generation Z are a minority in Japan, they are a majority in ASEAN countries and are motivated to tackle global issues as they have been exposed to these issues through the Internet since childhood.
 As an example, it is desirable to actively invite highly motivated ASEAN young people to Japan and promote entrepreneurship in Japan, and to reform the Japanese corporate culture and structure, such as by reviewing the wage system of Japanese companies and introducing performance-based systems, in order to promote co-creation.
 In addition, ASEAN has an environment and opportunities that provide a foundation for innovation, and many start-ups have been created by taking advantage of these opportunities without hesitation, while large companies represented by conglomerates are expanding their businesses globally.
-It is also important to send Japanese entrepreneurs, students and others to the ASEAN region, to build up the foundation for ASEAN-Japan economic co-creation. - In this drastically changing economic society, ASEAN and Japan are expected to promote collaboration as co-creation partners by sharing their experiences in solving social challenges and their diverse human resources, funds, technology and information.
-In other words, it is hoped that ASEAN-Japan will solve the social challenges they face and create a sustainable economic society through horizontal, mutually beneficial, fair and equitable economic co-creation in which value is provided and shared not in one direction but in both directions.
-The goal is to demonstrate the economic society built by ASEAN-Japan as one of the models to be pursued globally, and to contribute to the establishment of a free, fair, and open regional economic order.
+It is also important to send Japanese entrepreneurs, students and others to the ASEAN region, to build up the foundation for ASEAN-Japan economic co-creation. - In this drastically changing economic society, ASEAN and Japan are expected to promote collaboration as co-creation partners by sharing their experiences in solving socio-economic challenges and their diverse human resources, funds, technology and information.
+In other words, it is hoped that ASEAN-Japan will solve the socio-economic challenges they face and create a sustainable economic society through horizontal, mutually beneficial, fair and equitable economic co-creation in which value is provided and shared not in one direction but in both directions.
+The goal is to demonstrate the economic society built by ASEAN-Japan as one of the models to be pursued globally that contributes to the establishment of a free, fair, and open regional economic order.